-Delhi issues flood alert after Yamuna river breaches danger mark
+Delhi issues flood alert after Yamuna breaches danger mark

 The river breached the danger mark amid heavy rainfall in the upper catchment areas.
 The water level was recorded at 205.34 metres at the Old Railway Bridge at 11 am.
 The water was at 205.22 metres at 8.30 am, 205.17 at 7 am and 205.10 metres at 6 am, PTI reported, citing an official.

-The Delhi government’s department of irrigation and flood control said it has deployed boats in different parts of the national Capital, The Times of India reported.
-Twenty-one boats are also on standby for any emergency situation.
+The Delhi government’s department of irrigation and flood control said it has deployed boats in various parts of the national Capital, The Times of India reported.
+Twenty-one boats are also on standby for any emergencies.

-The department said that the water level rose not just because of heavy rain in Delhi, but due to Haryana discharging more water into the river from the Hathnikund Barrage.
+The water level rose not just because of heavy rain in Delhi, but due to Haryana discharging more water into the river from the Hathnikund Barrage, the department said.
 The Delhi flood control room said that the discharge rate at the Hathnikund Barrage reached its peak at 1.60 lakh cusecs on Tuesday afternoon – the highest this year till now.

+One cusec is equivalent to 28.32 litres per second.
 The water discharged from the barrage usually takes two to three days to reach the Capital.
-One cusec is equivalent to 28.32 litres per second.

 Rain in Delhi